 Snippets of Wisdom

 So there you have it.
 I’ve explained how to start, how to stop, and what to do in the middle.
 As long as you take your time and count carefully you should be okay.
-But to make this post more than just cross stitch for beginners, here’s a few snippets of wisdom to help you level up nice and quickly!
+But to make this post more than just cross stitch for beginners, here are a few snippets of wisdom to help you level up nice and quickly!

 - Because you’re using a continuous thread when you’re stitching, it makes sense to think about the journey you’ll take when stitching different sections of the same colour.
 You don’t want to make big jumps between spaces if you can help it, as it’s really easy to miscount and stitch things in the wrong place.
 If you’ve two sections of the same colour near one another, work out the shortest jump between the two and direct the path of your stitching so that you end up at that point.